 I don’t think that my diet was necessarily delaying my healing, and even if it was I don’t really regret it.
 When you are already dealing with the emotional side of being injured, forcing yourself to eat a certain way may be more troublesome than it’s worth.
 I also wasn’t about to clean up my eating when I was on vacation.
 That was a time to indulge and try to take my mind off anything stressful.

-About a month ago Laura reached out and asked if I would be interested in taking her “Mastery Your Fueling and Hydration” E-course (affiliate link) in exchange for a review.
+About a month ago Laura reached out and asked if I would be interested in taking her “Mastering Your Fueling and Hydration” E-course (affiliate link) in exchange for a review.
 Of course I was excited by the opportunity and immediately agreed, despite not being able to immediately implement the suggestions.
 Once I have a chance to use some of the information I have learned in my training, I will be posting a full review.
 As I was reading the module on “Eating for Recovery and Injury Prevention” it got me thinking about some small changes I could make to my diet to ensure that my injury heals as quickly as possible.
 I did some research and thought I would share what I have learned.

 Disclaimer: I am not a registered dietitian or nutritionist.
 This information was gathered from the links included in this post.

 Stage 1: Inflammation (the first 4-5 days of a soft-tissue injury or 2-3 weeks of a bone injury when inflammation takes place to clear out the injured tissue debris)

 Stage 2: Proliferation (when temporary replacement tissues are formed and lasts about 2-3 weeks for soft tissue injury and 10-12 weeks for bone injury)

 Stage 3: Remodeling (New tissues as strong as the original issues are formed and can take 1-2 years or longer)